Cloudify-PS/cloudify-training-labs/developing-simple-plugin/README.md

 This YAML file is intended to function as a `plugin.yaml` file for the plugin, when run through integration tests.
 Edit it as follows:

 * `plugin_name` should be replaced with any name you desire.
-That would be the plugin's name.
+That would be the plugin's name as it is referred-to in blueprints.

 ## Step 5: Edit `blueprint.yaml`